 What is premature ejaculation?
-According to physicians, premature ejaculation is deemed to occur when orgasm happens with either minimal sexual stimulation or soon after intercourse has begun.
-This is the medically diagnosable premature ejaculation, when this happens more than infrequently.
+According to Sexual Medicine: Sexual Dysfunctions in Men and Women, premature ejaculation is deemed to occur when orgasm happens with either minimal sexual stimulation or soon after intercourse has begun.
+When this happens frequently, it’s the medically diagnoseable premature ejaculation.

 WHAT IS PREMATURE EJACULATION?

 For men who have stamina issues that are less severe, premature ejaculation occurs when he orgasms sooner than he and/or his partner would like.
-This could be 30 seconds or 30 minutes into the act.
+Though estimates vary, this could be 30 seconds or 30 minutes into the act.

 Time is not the issue — Lack of control is.

 There are both physiological and psychological factors that cause premature ejaculation.
-Address these factors, and you can win back control of your orgasms and your sex life.
+Address these factors, and you can take control of your orgasms and your sex life.

 HOW DOES EJACULATION HAPPEN?